grscheller/scheller-linux-archive/grok/Haskell/pythag-triples/README.md

    From running the code, we see that both <= cases happen.

-4. Running the code also seems to show that the hypotence `c` is alwaya odd.
+4. Running the code also seems to show that the hypotenuse `c` is always odd.

    Let's show that this is universally true:

    We know not both `a` and `b` even, otherwise `a, b, c` not in lowest terms.
 If one even and the other odd, then `c` is odd.

    But what about the case if `a` and `b` both odd?
 That would imply `c` could be even.
 Concider this case,

    ```
       a^2 + b^2 = c^2